jeremenichelli/jeremenichelli.github.io/_posts/2015-09-12-what-is-it-to-be-the-new-ie.md

 Internet Explorer 7 is practically dead and its 8 version is going down the same path as its usage is decreasing, we aren't there yet but we are close.

-Now let's go back to those two posts I mentioned in the first paragraph of this post.
+Now let's go back to those two posts I mentioned in the first paragraph.

 ### Is it Safari the new IE?